Netflix Data Engineer Interview (2026)

 Find the top 10 most-binged series by average completion rate per season.

 Join viewing events to episode metadata.
 Calculate completion rate as episodes_watched / total_episodes per user per season.
 Average across users, rank with ROW_NUMBER.
-Discuss how to handle partial views.
+Discuss how to handle partial views and what constitutes a completed episode (80%+ watched is a common threshold).

 SQL